sartu01/dhkalign/docs/PRIVACY.md

 ## 📋 Privacy Summary

-**TL;DR**: We protect your privacy by not collecting your data.
-Translations happen in your browser.
-Pro users share minimal data for account management.
-We'll never sell your information.
+**TL;DR**: We protect your privacy by not collecting translation content.
+Transliteration runs in your browser; when the backend is used, it stores **no content**, only minimal security metadata (e.g., IP) for abuse prevention.

 ### Quick Facts
 - ✅ **Zero tracking** by default